Welcome to Class 3

 Most mornings, children will have lessons in Maths and English.
 These are often linked to some of our topic work.

-We have a tests to reinforce learning of the key skills of spelling and recall of multiplication facts.
+We have weekly tests to reinforce learning of the key skills of spelling and recall of multiplication facts.

 Tuesday and Thursday: Times tables.